nft-login/nft-login/README.md

   When the user visits the service, the user has to sign a proov for the owner address of the nft.

 - If the user could sign the proof, nft-login will return the nft as id in the jwt-token.

+## Test with oidcdebugger

+Visit https://oidcdebugger.com and use https://nft-login.chriamue.net/ as authorize uri.